j314h/frontend-numerica-competences/README.md

     - go in project 'frontend-numerica-competence'
     - execute the following command `npm i`
     - execute the following command `npm run serve`
-      > if you have encountered any errors at this time, you have executed a command incorrectly or you have placed the commands in the wrong place
+      > if you have encountered any errors at this time you have executed a command incorrectly or you have placed the commands in the wrong place

 ## Roads / vue-router